curtispuetz/pypp-docs/docs/lang_features/types/union_type.md

 # Unions

-A departure from Python, Py++ Unions are the way that Py++ handles variables which can be different types or which can be 'None'.
+A small departure from Python, Py++ Unions are the way that Py++ handles variables which can be different types or which can be 'None'.

 ## Declaration